Skip to article frontmatterSkip to article content

 Learning about past design mistakes can give us insight into what we can do differently in the future.
 We asked a group of researchers to share what they consider their project design regrets, which we have summarised here:

 This section summarises participants’ notes from a short workshop called “Good Practices for Designing Software Development Projects (The Turing Way)” at the Collaboration Workshop 2021 hosted by Software Sustainability Institute.
 The workshop was delivered by Malvika Sharan, Emma Karoune and Batool Almarzouq on 31 March 2021.
 Zenodo.
-DOI: 10.5281/zenodo.4650221.
+DOI: Sharan et al. (2021).